HTTP Request

 Request Batching

-For example, if your dataset looked like this:
+For example, if the dataset is:

 Copy